-Yuhwa Eva Lu is an Associate Professor at NYU Silver.
+Yuhwa Eva Lu is a retired Associate Professor, who served on the NYU Silver from 1997 to 2020.
 Her scholarship and research interests are primarily in human diversity and social work practice.
 She has published articles in the areas of assessment and evaluation of clinical and cultural competency, and has pioneered the use of Objective Structured Clinical Evaluation (OSCE) in the classroom using the standardized SW-OSCE methodology.
 Dr. Lu has also published articles in the areas of clinical process and outcome research, such as "Clinicians' Personal Styles and Clinical Decisions," "Psycho-Social-Cultural Adjustment and Interventions for Asian and Asian American Clients," "The Impact of Cultural Factors on Clinical Practice," and various outcome studies with diverse child, adult, and elderly populations.

 For more than 25 years, Dr. Lu has worked as a teacher, clinical social worker, and international trainer.
 She has directed numerous international, national, and local cross-cultural clinical training programs for community agencies and universities, as well as foreign countries and NGOs.
 Dr. Lu is also a licensed Chinese bilingual/bicultural clinical social worker.